Consensys/quorum/docs/PluggableArchitecture/PluginDevelopment.md

 ### Mutual TLS Authentication

-Quorum Client requires plugin to authenticate and secure the connection via mutual TLS.
+The Quorum client requires the plugin to authenticate and secure the connection via mutual TLS.
 `PLUGIN_CLIENT_CERT` environment variable is populated with Quorum Client certificate (in PEM format).
-A plugin would need to include this certificate to its trusted certificate pool, then generate a self-signed certificate and append base64-encoded value of the certificate (in DER format) in the [handshake](https://github.com/hashicorp/go-plugin/blob/master/docs/internals.md#handshake) message.
+A plugin would need to include this certificate to its trusted certificate pool, then generate a self-signed certificate and append the base64-encoded value of the certificate (in DER format) in the [handshake](https://github.com/hashicorp/go-plugin/blob/master/docs/internals.md#handshake) message.

 ## Examples